 The Company has developed a plan to further enhance the identification and management of climate-related opportunities and risks.
-As part of this process, it has established a steering committee of functional experts from across the Company, chaired by CEO Bert Pijls, to lead the development of an emissions reduction plan and appropriate targets alongside the Company’s broader sustainability strategy.
+As part of this process, it has established a Sustainability Steering Committee (the "SSC") of functional experts from across the Company, chaired by CEO Bert Pijls, to lead the development of an emissions reduction plan and appropriate targets alongside the Company’s broader sustainability strategy.
 The Company will further define accountability for climate action at Board and management level in 2021 and further integrate climate change into its strategic business and financial planning.

 Tackling Calisen’s emissions

-Calisen’s business is aligned with the targets of the UN Sustainable Development Goal 7 which aims to promote access to affordable, reliable, sustainable, and modern energy.
-In particular, Calisen’s smart meter business supports the UN’s targets relating to modern energy services, increasing the share of renewable energy, and doubling the global improvement in energy efficiency by 2030.
+Calisen’s business is aligned with the targets of the UN Sustainable Development Goal 7 which aims to ensure access to affordable, reliable, sustainable, and modern energy.
+In particular, our smart meter business supports the UN’s targets relating to modern energy services, increasing the share of renewable energy, and doubling the global improvement in energy efficiency by 2030.

 Calisen already plays a role in reducing the UK’s greenhouse gas emissions.
-Analysis by BEIS suggests that the average smart meter helps reduce household energy use from electricity by 3 per cent and gas by 2.2 per cent.
+Analysis by the Department for Business, Energy and Industrial Strategy ("BEIS") suggests that the average smart meter helps reduce household energy use from electricity by 3 per cent and gas by 1.9 per cent.

 Using this analysis as a guide, our carbon consultant, Green Element, has estimated that Calisen’s installed smart meter portfolio as at 31 December 2020 is anticipated to contribute towards a total lifetime carbon emissions reduction of 3.5 million tonnes by 2035 resulting from household energy savings alone (excluding emissions from manufacture, installation or end of life).